Minimally invasive, computer guided dental implants make replacing missing teeth easy!

 WHEN IS ROOT CANAL THERAPY NEEDED?

 Sometimes tiny canals within your tooth become infected.
 This can be triggered by a variety of causes but most often an untreated cavity is the culprit.
 The infection usually causes the pulp inside your tooth to also become infected.
-When an infected tooth is diagnosed or there's damage to the pulp, Dr. Prouty will recommend a root canal.
+When an infected tooth is diagnosed or there's damage to the pulp, Dr. Foster will recommend a root canal.

 Oral bacterial infections cause abscesses.
 Often times they look like swollen tissue or a pimple on your gums, but sometimes they can't be seen but with a dental x-ray.